-ALREADY A LEADER?
-See MAINTAINING YOUR RATING at the end of this chapter for what you need to do to stay current, aka refreshing "OLT101" and First Aid.
+See MAINTAINING YOUR RATING in this chapter for what you need to do to stay current, refreshing OLT and First Aid.
+And see the LTC website for latest details and review Chapters 3 and 4 for updated safety information and latest ways to enhance your leadership knowledge.